cn205000/IT-Portfolio/Active Directory/ActiveDirectory-UserManagement/readme.md

 ## Step 1️⃣: Creating an Admin User in Active Directory

+> 📌 *Why?* This establishes an admin account with elevated privileges for managing users and AD settings.

 1. Open **Active Directory Users and Computers (ADUC)** by running dsa.msc.
 2. Right-click your domain in ADUC, go to New > Organizational Unit, and name it _ADMINS for Domain Admins.
 3. Right-click the newly created OU and select **New > User**.